― Fritz Wollner (Fritz), Sunday, 30 January 2005 16:59 (seventeen years ago) link

 I had some really good mustard greens last night.
 (Also had sweetbreads for the first time.)

-― Deep brain stimulation leads patient to become huge Johnny Cash fan (WilliamC), Saturday, 31 May 2014 01:17 (seven years ago) link
+― Deep brain stimulation leads patient to become huge Johnny Cash fan (WilliamC), Saturday, 31 May 2014 01:17 (eight years ago) link

 mustard greens are amazing